tejal567/aspect_based_sentiment_analysis/README.md

 This repository contains all the codes required for Aspect Based Sentiment Analysis,
 a.py -> gets sentences from XML file.
 Name the file you want to run on in a.py.
 Before running code download stanford corenlp server, extract it and place it inside corenlp-server directory.
-[Here is the link](http://nlp.stanford.edu/software/stanford-corenlp-full-2014-08-27.zip)
+[Here is the link](http://nlp.stanford.edu/software/stanford-corenlp-full-2014-08-27.zip)   You also need to install nltk_data.
+[Link](https://www.nltk.org/data.html).
 1. Run corenlp.py which comes with Stanford CoreNLP Parser,
 2. Then in another terminal run client.py.
 3. Run aspect_term_extracter.py